Toroidal and toric models of fibrations over curves: Introduction

 \section{\bf Introduction}

 We work over an algebraically closed field $k$ of characteristic zero unless stated otherwise.
 The aim of this paper is to construct relatively bounded toroidal and toric models of relatively bounded fibrations over curves.
-These constructions are crucially needed in [\ref{B-sing-Fano-fib-beyond}] to prove several conjectures in birational geometry.
+These constructions are crucially needed in [\ref{B-sing-Fano-fib-beyond}] to prove several conjectures in birational geometry, for example, conjectures of Shokurov and M$^{\rm c}$Kernan on singularities on Fano type fibrations.
 In recent years, toroidal and toric methods have been applied in other places in the study of Fano varieties and singularities, e.g. [\ref{BQ}][\ref{B-BAB}].
 One of the key ingredients for allowing the use of toroidal methods is boundedness of complements [\ref{B-Fano}].

 Consider a family of fibrations $f\colon X\to Z$ over curves, i.e. $f$ is a contraction from a variety onto a smooth curve.
 Assume that the family is relatively bounded (see \ref{ss-couples} for definitions).
 Our aim is to change these fibrations into new fibrations which are toroidal and still relatively bounded.
 The techniques developed in [\ref{KKMB}] are enough to produce toroidal fibrations but without the relative boundedness.
 Indeed, to apply this approach, one takes a resolution $W\to X$ so that all the fibres of $W\to Z$ have simple normal crossings singularities, and then constructs an appropriate cover of $W$.
 Taking the resolution we lose control of the relative boundedness.
 In fact, even for $\dim X=2$, it is not difficult to construct examples such that any choice of resolution would not satisfy relative boundedness.
 So we cannot use this approach.
-Instead, we use the technique of families of nodal curves developed by de Jong [\ref{de-jong-smoothness-semi-stability}][\ref{de-jong-nodal-family}].
+Instead, in this paper, we use the technique of families of nodal curves developed by de Jong [\ref{de-jong-smoothness-semi-stability}][\ref{de-jong-nodal-family}].